Database Operations Guide

 };

-The template also provides fallback handling methods for different error formats.
+The boilerplate also provides fallback handling methods for different error formats.
 In try...catch

 method from lib/error-utils.ts

-In Supabase's Database directory, you can see all feature entries related to database definitions, including: Tables (data tables), Functions (RPC functions), Triggers (triggers), Indexes (indexes), Policies (policies).
+In Supabase's Database directory, you can see all feature entries related to database definitions, including: Tables (data tables), Functions (RPC functions), Triggers, Indexes, and Policies.